 Trusts and estates.
-Include the amount of tax, if any, on Form 1041,

-Schedule G, line 8.
+Include the amount of tax, if any, on Form 1041, Schedule G, line 8.
 Enter "From Form 5329" and the amount of the tax to the left of the line 8 entry space.

 Roth IRA.
 There are no minimum required distributions during the lifetime of the owner of a Roth IRA.
 Following the death of the Roth IRA owner, required distribution rules apply to the beneficiary.

 See Must You Withdraw or Use Assets? in Pub.
 590-B for details.

 Qualified retirement plans (other than IRAs) and eligible section 457 deferred compensation plans.
-In general, if you reached age 701⁄2 before 2020, you must begin receiving distributions from your plan no later than (a) April 1, 2020, or (b) the year in which you retire.
-If you reach age 701⁄2 after 2019, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 72, or (b) the year in which you retire.
-See the Note for calendar year 2020 exception, earlier.
+In general, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 72, or (b) the year in which you retire.

 Exception.
-If you owned more than 5% of the employer maintaining the plan, and you reached age 701⁄2 before 2020, you must begin receiving distributions no later than April 1, 2020.
-However, if you owned more than 5% of the employer maintaining the plan, and you reach age 701⁄2 after 2019, you must begin receiving distributions no later than April 1 of the year following the year in which you reach age 72, regardless of when you retire.
+If you owned more than 5% of the employer maintaining the plan, you must begin receiving distributions no later than April 1 of the year following the year in which you reach age 72, regardless of when you retire.